 Adding borax (sodium tetraborate) to the pool water will increase the pH level quicker than just aeration since the pH level of borax is 9.5.
-But since it is not a carbonate compound, it doesn’t raise the total alkalinity of the pool.
+But since it is not a carbonate compound, it doesn’t raise the pool’s total alkalinity.
 It also helps in keeping the water clear and inhibiting unwanted algae growth.
-However, you must ensure that you are keeping the borate concentration in check since borax adds borates to the water.
+However, you must keep the borate concentration in check since borax adds borates to the water.
 Combining aeration and borax will achieve the intended high alkalinity levels while minimizing the rise of borates and alkalinity levels.

-The amount of borax to be added depends on the initial pH level, total alkalinity level, and the present quantity of borates in the water.
+The amount of borax to be added depends on the initial pH level, total alkalinity level, and quantity of borates in the water.

 Can Baking Soda Be Used to Increase the Alkalinity Level of Pools?
 If Yes, Then How Much Baking Soda is to Be Used?

-Sodium bicarbonate, commonly known as baking soda, has a pH level of 8.
-Thus, adding baking soda to pool water increases the alkalinity and pH level of pool water, preventing corrosion and damage to pool structures.
+Sodium bicarbonate, commonly known as baking soda, has a pH of 8.
+Thus, adding baking soda to pool water increases pool water’s alkalinity and pH level, preventing corrosion and damage to pool structures.
 Many commercial companies add baking soda to their pool products as the main ingredient in their attempt to answer this exact question.

 Step-by-step guide on How to Increase Alkalinity in Pools using Baking Soda:

-- Determine the total pool alkalinity: Run a thorough test to determine the alkalinity and pH levels of your pool.
-The ideal pH level for pool water ranges between 7.2 and 7.8, and the ideal alkalinity lies between 110 and 150 ppm (parts per million).
+- Determine the total pool alkalinity: Run a thorough test to determine your pool’s alkalinity and pH levels.
+The ideal pH level for pool water ranges between 7.2 and 7.8, and the perfect alkalinity lies between 110 and 150 ppm (parts per million).
 A lower pH than 80 ppm indicates that the alkalinity of the pool water needs to be raised urgently.

-- Buy sufficient baking soda: The amount of baking soda to add can range from 1.5 lbs to up to 8-10 lbs, depending on the present total alkalinity of pool water.
+- Buy good baking soda: The amount of baking soda to add can range from 1.5 pounds to 8-10 pounds, depending on the present total alkalinity of pool water.
 Ensure you have bought enough baking soda for your needs.
 Getting suggestions from the pool supplier and retailer may be helpful.
-You can find baking soda in retail or online stores, or you can purchase it directly from manufacturers.
+You can find baking soda in retail or online stores or purchase it directly from manufacturers.

-- Do not forget to dilute the baking soda: The instructions to dilute the baking soda should be clearly written on the packaging it comes in.
+- Do not forget to dilute the baking soda: The instructions to cut it should be clearly written on the packaging.